AdobeDocs/experience-manager-learn.en/help/forms/handling-form-submissions/paid-time-off-request-workflow.md

 discoiquuid: 1c4822e6-76ce-446b-98cb-408900d68b24
 ---

-# Submitting Adaptive Form to AEM Workflow
+# Simple Paid Time Off Request Workflow

 In this article, we will look at a simple workflow used for requesting Paid Time Off.
 The business requirements are as follows: